In this section

 Hot and cold water systems that have been closed down are at an increased risk of hosting pathogens like Legionella bacteria.
 Health and safety law requires that you manage this risk to keep people safe.
 This document will help you with the task: https://www.cieh.org/media/4208/legionella-guidance-covid-19.pdf

-Fortunately, normal cleaning methods (if done well), do kill this virus.
-In normal (typical retail) circumstances this means:
+Fortunately, normal cleaning methods (if done well), do kill this virus, so your usual cleaning arrangements are likely to be sufficient.

 Using disposable cloths or paper roll and disposable mop heads, to clean all hard surfaces, floors, chairs, door handles and sanitary fittings, following one of the options below: